BournSupremacy/HUPAN/README.md

 hupanSLURM rmCtm -i 60 07_rmredundant/rmredundant.fully/non-redundant.fa 08_blastresult/data/rmredundant.fully/non-redundan.blast 09.1_taxclassfully/accession.name 10.1_rmctmfully
 hupanSLURM rmCtm -i 60 07_rmredundant/rmredundant.partially/non-redundant.fa 08_blastresult/data/rmredundant.partially/non-redundan.blast 09.2_taxclasspartially/accession.name 10.2_rmctmpartially
 ```
-* hupanSLURM rmCtm code is found in `/cbio/soft/HUPAN/lib/HUPANrmContaminateSLURM.pm`
+* hupanSLURM rmCtm code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANrmContaminateSLURM.pm`

 **(11) Combining fully and partially unaligned reads**

 * This steps removes redundancy again by merging the final fully and partially unaligned sequences, again using CD-HIT.
 * A directory must first be made and then the fully and partially unaligned sequences combined and moved into this directory.
 This is done in the first command below.
-* This combined file is then run through CD-HIT to remove redundancy (at 90% identity) and the final non-redundant non-reference contigs are saved in 12_finalpangenome.
+* This combined file is then run through CD-HIT to remove redundancy (at 90% identity) and the final non-redundant non-reference contigs are saved in `12_finalpangenome`.
-* /cbio/bin is the location of the CD-HIT executable.
+* `/cbio/bin` is the location of the CD-HIT executable.
 ```
 mkdir 11_nonreference && cat 10.1_rmctmfully/novel_sequence.fa 10.2_rmctmpartially/novel_sequence.fa > 11_nonreference/nonrefernce.before.fa
 hupanSLURM rmRedundant cdhitCluster -t 8 11_nonreference/nonrefernce.before.fa 12_finalpangenome /cbio/bin/
 ```
-* This will result in a tmp directory and cluster_info.txt and non-redundant.fa files.
+* This will result in a `tmp` directory and `cluster_info.txt` and `non-redundant.fa` files.
-* hupanSLURM rmRedundant code is found in `/cbio/soft/HUPAN/lib/HUPANrmRdtSLURM.pm`
+* hupanSLURM rmRedundant code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANrmRdtSLURM.pm`

 **(12) Merging the different populations**